p4 depot

 • The spec depot, if present, automatically archives edited forms.
 See Working with spec depots.

 • The unload depot, if present, holds infrequently-used metadata (about old client workspaces and labels) that has been unloaded with the p4 unload command.
-For more information, see "Unloading infrequently-used metadata" in the Helix Core Server Administrator Guide.
+To learn more, see Unloading infrequently-used metadata in the Helix Core Server Administrator Guide.

-• An archive depot is used in conjunction with the p4 archive and p4 restore commands to facilitate offline (or near-line) storage of infrequently-accessed revisions, typically large binaries.
+• An archive depot is used in conjunction with the p4 archive and p4 restore commands to facilitate offline (or near-line) storage of infrequently-accessed file revisions, typically large binaries.

 • A tangent depot defines a read-only location that holds tangents created by the p4 fetch -t command.
 The tangent depot named tangent is automatically created by p4 fetch -t if one does not already exist.